 PoE (Power over Ethernet) has become such a commonplace technology that it is easy to take for granted.
 If we connect a phone, access point, security camera, card scanner, or other PoE-enabled device to a port that supports power, we expect to see lights and activity.
-Plug and play right?
+Plug and play, right?

 What happens though when there is a problem with PoE?
 Is enough power being sent to a given port to properly power a variety of end devices with different voltage requirements?
 Shouldn’t we test it just like we do the network before we connect devices that support business-critical applications and services?

 In most environments, technicians “test” PoE by connecting the powered device (PD).
-If it powers up they move on to the next connection.
+If it powers up, they move on to the next connection.
 If not, they conclude that PoE doesn’t work and jump into the switch configuration.
 However, just because a device doesn’t light up doesn’t mean that PoE is disabled or not working at all.
 It may be that the link is simply not providing enough juice to power up the device.

 It is up to the technician to troubleshoot whether there is a configuration problem in the switch, a cable issue, or if power is being sent at all.
-The first two things can be accomplished using a laptop (if it even has an RJ45 port) and a basic cable tester.
+The first two things can be accomplished using a laptop (if it has an RJ45 port) and a basic cable tester.
 The latter though is a little more difficult.
-Most laptops and cable testers do not have the capability to test the actual voltage level being sent to a port to run a given powered device.
+Most laptops and cable testers do not have the capability to test the actual voltage level being sent from a switch port to run a given powered device.

-Common PoE Issues to watch out for
+Common PoE issues to watch out for

 - PoE is subject to the same distance limitations as standard network cable runs – 100m/328ft